WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Biff path separator is (back)slash on x86 and x86_64 OS X and
     colon on PPC OS X.
   * Add (CLONE|DELETE|ALTER)_EFFECT functions.
 Thanks, CamDawg.
+  * Fix bug where the wrong TLKs were loaded if --game pointed to an EE-type game.

 Version 236:
   * HANDLE_AUDIO and HANDLE_TILESETS delete the decompressed files